πŸ€– BCH709 AI Assistant: Ask questions about this class using NotebookLM

 Using Conda Environments in VS Code

-VS Code integrates well with conda/micromamba environments, making it easy to develop and run code in isolated environments.
+VS Code integrates well with conda environments, making it easy to develop and run code in isolated environments.

 Step 1: Install VS Code